QuodAI/jobs/react-challenge.md

 __A GitHub project__

 - README.md: describes dependencies, how to set up, how to run and any other additional information you may want to share.
-Create a technical decision section and answer the following questions:
+Create a section called `Technical decision` and answer the following questions:
   - How did you implement styling?
 What are the pros and cons?
 Why did you chose this approach?
   - How did you share state between components?
 What are the pros and cons?
 Why did you chose this approach?
   - Did you use React hooks?
 Why or why not?